paulbaumgarten/book-of-problems/Caesars cipher.md

 ## TASK

 Julius Caesar created one of the first own encryption algorithms.
 It used a substitution method where each letter was replaced by another a fixed number of letters across from the original.

-* Upper/lower casing should be maintained
+The amount each letter shifts is known as the cipher key value.
+A cipher key with a value of 1 would be the letter "a" would shift to become the letter "b" and so forth.
+Note in this instance the letter "z" would wrap back to the start to become the letter "a".

-* Punctuation characters and digits should be ignored
+Program an implementation of the Caesar cipher that inputs (a) the plain text and (b) a cipher key value, and then outputs the correct cipher text.
+You should maintain upper/lower casing and ignore punctuation or digits.

 | Example input                         | Cipher key | Example output                        |
 | ------------------------------------- | ---------- | ------------------------------------- |